-Chapter Description Environmental Mitigation Measures consultation with affected groups and is guided by the mitigation hierarchy.
-The mitigation hierarchy implies that all reasonable attempts must first be made to avoid negative social or environmental impacts.
-If avoidance is not possible without challenging the conservation objective of the project, measures should be taken to 28inimize the impacts to acceptable levels and address remaining residual impacts with adequate and fair compensation measures.
-8. Environmental and Social Management Plan ····· ··· ···························· 9.
-Environmental and Social Monitoring Plan The ESMP should also indicate how the measures designed to avoid impacts would be monitored for effectiveness.
-10. Resource Evaluation or Cost Benefit Analysis 11.
+Chapter Description 8.
+Environmental and Social Management Plan This is a risk management strategy is documented in an Environmental and Social Management Plan (ESMP) that describes: the mitigation measures developed during the ESIA, an implementation schedule and required resources and responsibilities.
+The technical and operational feasibility, cultural adequacy and sustainability of proposed measures must be demonstrated as well as requirements for capacity building and institutional strengthening, where relevant.
+9. Environmental and Social Monitoring Plan The ESMP should also indicate how the measures designed to avoid impacts will be monitored for effectiveness.
+10. Resource Evaluation or Cost Benefit Analysis This chapters intends to internalize all costs associated with management of environmental and social impacts while comparing with the benefits which could be derived from implementation of the project 11.
 Decommissioning; How decommissioning of the project shall be affected and restoration of the site 12.
-Summary and Conclusions and An overview of the study as well as conclusion from experts regarding the findings 13.
-References14.
-Appendices List of all sources of information used in the report Detailed descriptions which are important for the study but cannot be included in the main body
+Summary and Conclusions An overview of the study as well as conclusion from experts regarding the findings 13.
+References List of all sources of information used in the report 14.
+Appendices Detailed descriptions which are important for the study but cannot be included in the main body